Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Decide what you want to excel at and the specific type of customer you want to attract, and then nail it.
 For example, I know the kind of businesses I can work with.
 I don’t waste either of our time when I know we are not a good fit.
 Focus your time on those who matter.

 The same goes for tangible products.
 If you offer hundreds of thousands of the items provided by thousands of other sites, all you are is a “me-too” site.
 That’s a steep hill to climb.
-So sit down right now and come up with a solid answer as to why onliners should buy from you.
+So sit down now and come up with a solid answer as to why onliners should buy from you.

 Find a niche of products, or create a site-wide personality reflected in your choice of products.
-Then laser focus on that.
+Then, laser focus on that.

 Haters Gonna Hate